Architectural History

 Preservation of the “Time Capsule” that is “Greenland Hills”:

 Popularly known as the “M Streets”, Greenland Hills was one of the first developments of Dallas to be platted and developed as a cohesive neighborhood.
 Established as a development in 1923, the developers set out to appeal to middle-class professionals who wanted to live in the expanding city limits of Dallas which was made possible due to the advent of the automobile.
 Its first decades of newly built homes happened in what would later be recognized as a remarkable and unique architectural style period for the United States.
 While the turn-of-the-century trend for the Craftsman style remained strong, a specific revival style was sweeping North America and is what is referred to now as “Tudor Revival”.
-In addition, other revival styles were also en-vogue including Spanish Eclectic, and Neo Classical.
-As a result of the second world war, residential building trends focused on more affordability in efficiency in construction in which the Minimalist Traditional style would prevail.
+In addition, other revival styles were also en vogue including Spanish Eclectic and Neo-Colonial.
+As a result of the Second World War, residential building trends focused on more affordability in efficiency in construction in which the Minimalist Traditional style would prevail.

 The resulting architectural style for Greenland Hills was overwhelmingly Tudor Revival.
 At over 65% at the time of the submission to become a Conservation District, Greenland Hills was noted to have the largest authentic collection of Tudor Revival homes in Texas, if not North America.